Painful intelligence: What AI can tell us about human suffering: Philosophy of no-self and no-doer

 Some parts of Indian philosophy actually formulate a more specific doctrine of ``no-doer'', which means that there is nobody that ``does'' anything in terms of taking the actions---or that at least, it is not ``you'' that does anything.
 Instead of ``you'' making conscious decisions and being in control, your body and mind are constantly on some kind of autopilot, and your consciousness is merely observing it all.\footnote{See e.g.\ the classic Theravadan Buddhist meditation manual \textit{Visuddhimagga} (Chapter XIX,20); or the Advaita Vedanta teacher \citet{maharaj1982seeds}.
-The Buddha himself may not have formulated no-self in exactly this way; in fact, he seems to argue against it in \AN{6.38}.
-See \citet{harvey2009theravada} for a detailed discussion.} The points above give some credence to such a variant of no-self philosophy.
+The Buddha himself may not have formulated no-self in exactly this way; he even seems to argue against it in \AN{6.38}; see \citet{harvey2009theravada}.
+Such a no-doer philosophy is also in strict contradiction with Stoic thinking, where the will (\textit{prohairesis}) is the one thing we can control (possibly in addition to ``use of impressions''), see footnote~\ref{prohairesisfn} in this Chapter.} The points above give some credence to such a variant of no-self philosophy.